rro2q2/transfer-learning-aaai21/README.md

 Python Library to that uses transfer learning for hydrological time series modeling for streamflow basins.
 The basis of our work is an add on to the Neuralhydrology project.
+In order to run the experiments, you will need to first download the Neuralhydrology GitHub repository shown below.

 Neuralhydrology Repo: [neuralhydrology/neuralhydrology](https://github.com/neuralhydrology/neuralhydrology)
 - Neuralhydrology Documentation: [neuralhydrology.readthedocs.io](https://neuralhydrology.readthedocs.io)